 When you complete all the steps, finally, hit on the Done button, and come back to the smartwatch.
 Wear the watch perfectly, not too loose and not too tight.

 10. Now, tap on ECG to start the tracking

 After all the completion of these above steps, open the Samsung Health Monitor app.
 In the app, tap on the ECG icon.
 Now, it will start to measure the chances of atrial fibrillation.
 It takes 60 seconds to record the data, so don’t move your hands.

 2. Select SOS

 5. You can add up to 4 contacts

-When you activate the Detect fall option, then the sensor will recognize staying still or fallen down hard.
-If you found in a hard falling situation, then the watch will call your beloved one, and send the current location using GPS technology.
-It is not the check and tell option, so we have to wait for a real-time experience to gets its final results.
+When you activate the Detect fall option, then the sensor will recognize staying still or falling hard.
+If you are found in a hard falling situation, then the watch will call your beloved one, and send the current location using GPS technology.
+It is not the check and tell option, so we have to wait for a real-time experience to get its final results.